mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ## Dynamic Routes

 When you use the `PageContainer` on a dynamic route, you'll likely want to set a title and breadcrumbs belonging to the specific path.
-You can achieve this with the `title` and `breadCrumbs` property of the `PageContainer`
+You can achieve this with the `title` and `breadcrumbs` property of the `PageContainer`

 {{"demo": "CustomPageContainer.js", "height": 300}}